Karnachandu15/Digital-Forensics---Lab-Experiments/Experiment-2.md

 # Experiment - 2
 # Recover deleted or damaged files from a storage device using Test Disk

-# Experiment 2: Recover Deleted or Damaged Files from a Storage Device using TestDisk

 ## Aim
 To recover deleted or damaged files from a storage device using **TestDisk**, a forensic recovery tool.